BredeFK/convenient-scripts/README.md

-# Python Scripts
+# Convenient Scripts (Mostly made in Python and Shell)

-Python scripts for general stuff
+Python and Shell scripts for general stuff

 Each folder will have its own descriptive readme